hadley/elmer/README.md

 chat <- new_chat_openai(
   model = "gpt-4o-mini",
-  system_prompt = "You are a friendly but terse assistant."
+  system_prompt = "You are a friendly but terse assistant.", echo = TRUE
 )
 ```